Joint Distribution-Informed Shapley Values for Sparse Counterfactual Explanations: Problem Formulation

 The objective \eqref{eq:main_problem_obj} and the constraint \eqref{eq:main_problem_epsilon} formulate the typical \gls{ce} optimization.
 Namely, $\vec{z}$ is expected to make $f(\vec{z})$ close to $\vec{y}^*$ yet stays close to $\vec{x}$.
 Then $\vec{z}$ can be used as a counterpart reference to explain why $f(\vec{x})$ does not achieve $\vec{y}^*$.
 We do not limit the function $D$ to any specific type of divergence function, allowing it to stay general.
 Example functions of $D$ can be Euclidean distance, \gls{ot}, \gls{mmd}, or differences of the model outcome in mean or median.
+Then, \eqref{eq:main_problem_C}--\eqref{eq:main_problem_constr_2} compose the \gls{ce} optimization constrained by actions.
+On top of the counterfactual data $\vec{z}$, we also optimize an indicator variable $\vec{c}$, such that $z_{ik}$ is not allowed to change iff $c_{ik}=0$.
+Maximum $C$ changes are allowed as imposed by \eqref{eq:main_problem_C}.
+Inspecting \eqref{eq:main_problem_constr} and \eqref{eq:main_problem_constr_2}, if $c_{ik}=0$, $x_{ik}$ equals $z_{ik}$ and no changes happen at ($i,k$).
+Otherwise, if $c_{ik}=1$, remark that $M$ is a sufficiently large constant such that $z_{ik}$ has good freedom to change.